quisquous/cactbot/README.md

 The **user/\<name\>.css** file can override positions, sizes, colors, etc. for the visual appearance.
 See the **ui/\<name\>/\<name\>.css** to find the names of things you can modify.
-For example in [`ui/raidboss/raidboss.css`](ui/raidboss/raidboss.css), you see the `#popup-text-container` which can be moved in **user/raidboss.css** to a different position as desired.
+For example in [`ui/raidboss/raidboss.css`](ui/raidboss/raidboss.css), you see the `#popup-text-container` and `#timeline-container` which can be moved in **user/raidboss.css** to different positions as desired.
 Or the size and color of info text alerts can be changed via the `.info-text` class.

 The **user/\<name\>.js** file can set options to change the behaviour of the UI module.
 The options that can be changed are documented as the `Options` structure at the top of the